JGSuw/rospy_crazyflie/README.md

 ```

-Now clone crazyflie-lib-python and install it
+Now clone crazyflie-lib-python and install it in your Python 2 environment

 ```
 git clone https://github.com/bitcraze/crazyflie-lib-python